 - The service will reach out to communities, delivering health checks in additional venues that are easily accessible.

 - Patients will be provided with an information booklet, detailing their results and explaining what they mean.

 - Patients will be provided with information on possible referrals for lifestyle support that they can receive following their NHS Health Check.

 - GPs will continue to be an essential part of service delivery.

-From January 2018 the NHS Health Check programme in Wakefield will be managed by Conexus Healthcare Limited:
+Since January 2018 the NHS Health Check programme in Wakefield has been managed by Conexus Healthcare Limited: